 Could you cross the US on a budget?
 Could you do it in a Craigslist special?
-Could you do for, say, $2904 including the car?
+Could you do it for, say, $2904 including the car?
 The amount came from the distance from NYC to San Francisco ...
 2904 miles.
 Why San Francisco?
 Because no one really wanted to drive all the way across the country and end up in Los Angeles.

-Thinking that would be the end of it, and the pointless point had been made, in 2008 a little British publication contacted The 2904 headquarters and asked if they could join the frey.
-Golly, when Top Gear calls you answer.
+Thinking that would be the end of it, and the pointless point had been made, in 2008 a little British publication contacted The 2904 headquarters and asked if they could join the frey. and golly, when Top Gear calls you answer.
 So The 2904 set off again, in slightly better cars, and slightly better costumes.

 For the next three years the runs just rolled along until climate change smacked us in the face.
 Days before the 2012 run, Hurricane Sandy chugged up the East Coast and wiped everything out.
 So we cancelled.
 The thought was that maybe that should be the end of The 2904, but more poor decisions would stop that rational from taking hold.

 In 2013, for some idiotic reason we were back, and for the first time The 2904 would go the traditional Cannonball route from the Red Ball Garage in Manhattan to the Portofino Inn in Redondo Beach, CA. Doing the original Cannonball route would be perfect way to finish the last The 2904…

 …and then in 2015 Cannonball record holder, Ed Bolian called.
 Well, damn, I guess we’ll have to do this again.
 Challenges were made, cars were rounded up, and Bolian kicked everyone’s ass in a twice crashed, 12-owner AMG Mercedes he bought from a dead hooker and somehow made it fit into the rules.
 Surprise, surprise, but in the end we had run the traditional Cannonball route with the current record holder.
 A perfect end to The 2904.